 - 22. Officers should always endeavour to respond to requests for information promptly and should in any event inform the member if there is likely to be any appreciable delay in dealing with an enquiry. - 23.
 The legal rights of Members to inspect Combined Authority documents are covered partly by statute and partly by common law.
-The Access to Information Rules explain the position with regard to access to papers relating to the business of the Combined Authority. - 24.
+The Access to Information Rules in Part 4 of the Constitution explain the position with regard to access to papers relating to the business of the Combined Authority. - 24.
 The exercise of the common law right depends upon a Member's ability to demonstrate a "need to know".
 In this respect a Member has no right to "a roving commission" to examine any documents of the Combined Authority.
 Mere curiosity is not sufficient. - 25.
 The information sought by a Member should only be provided by officers as long as it is within the limits of the resources available.
 For their part, Members should seek to act reasonably in the number and content of the requests they make. - 26.
 It is important for officers to keep Members informed both about the major issues concerning the Combined Authority and, more specifically, about issues and events affecting the area that they represent.
 Members should be informed about proposals that affect their area and should also be invited to attend Combined Authority initiated events within their area. - 27.
-If a Member asks for specific additional information about a matter, and it appears possible or likely that at a subsequent meeting an issue could be raised or question asked on the basis of the information provided, then the appropriate Member or committee chair should be advised about the information provided. - 28.
 Members may be entitled under the Freedom of Information (FOI) Act 2000 to receive information which falls outside their common law rights based on the "need to know".
 Officers are encouraged to supply documents to Members without the need for a formal FOI request if it is apparent from the Member's enquiry that any individual would be entitled to receive such documentation.
-The Combined Authority's Data Protection Officer will be able to advise in consultation if necessary with the Monitoring Officer on whether any request would fall within the Freedom of Information Act 2000
+The Combined Authority's Data Protection Officer will be able to advise in consultation if necessary with the Monitoring Officer on whether any request would fall within the Freedom of Information Act 2000.